Rahmah-lab/Bactrocera-dorsalis-parasitoid-transcriptome/README.md

 Here is the script for these two steps [script for the step](https://github.com/Rahmah-lab/Fruit-fly-transcriptomics/blob/master/Map_Featurecount.sh)

 ### 1.9 Differential gene expression analysis
+This was done using edgeR, see package source at [script for the step](https://bioconductor.org/packages/release/bioc/html/edgeR.html)
 This was done using edgeR; Here is the link to the script [script for the step](https://github.com/Rahmah-lab/Fruit-fly-transcriptomics/blob/master/DGE%20Analysis.R)

+### Visualisation
+Visualisation of the datasets was done using graphpad prism software [script for the step](https://www.graphpad.com/features) I followed this tutorial for the volacno plots [script for the step](https://www.youtube.com/watch?v=oAB3jNspij0)

+### Functional annotation of the genes was done using
+Functional annotation of the genes was done using the gene functional classification tool DAVID this online tool can be accessed at [script for the step](https://davidbioinformatics.nih.gov/tools.jsp)